RIPE-NCC/dnssec-labs/README.md

 ## Contacts

-For any questions or issues, feel free to write to mstucchi@ripe.net
+This work comes from the Training Services Department at the [RIPE NCC](https://www.ripe.net) For any questions or issues, feel free to write to mstucchi@ripe.net, or contact the Twitter handle @TrainingRIPENCC.

 ## TODO

-This is a list of action points for future development of the labs.
+This is a list of action points for future development of the labs:

 - Add more record types to the different zones:
 	- TLSA